 Bagley Pro Scott Canterbury is another angler who keys in on the fall shad migration with shad-colored Bagley Pro Sunny B cranks.

-In terms of gear, Canterbury recommends a seven foot, medium-heavy cranking rod and a reel in the gear ratio range of lower six to 7:1.
+In terms of gear, Canterbury recommends a seven-foot, medium-heavy cranking rod and a reel in the gear ratio range of lower six to 7:1.
 When it comes to line, Canterbury throws the Pro Sunny B on fluorocarbon.
-“Depending on the water color and the depth, I’m using anything 10 to 12 or 15 pound test fluorocarbon.
+“Depending on the watercolor and the depth, I’m using anything 10 to 12 or 15-pound test fluorocarbon fishing line.
 The bait’s action is good, you don’t take the action out of it with 15.
-If you want it to run five, six, seven, or even eight feet deep on a longer cast you need to go down to 10-pound line for deeper running and longer casts.”
+If you want it to run five, six, seven, or even eight feet deep on a longer cast you need to go down to a 10-pound line for deeper running and longer casts.”